 Clutch Pressure Plate

-Pressure plates must be carefully inspected before being placed back into service.
+Pressure plates must be carefully inspected before returning to service.
 An initial visual inspection of the pressure plate, clutch disc, and flywheel can usually be done through an inspection cover.
-To inspect the plate's surface, the engine and transmission will have to be separated, and the pressure plate removed from the flywheel.
+To inspect the plate's surface, separate the engine from the transmission and remove the pressure plate from the flywheel

 Inspect the plate's surface for cracks, scoring, and chatter marks.
 They leave dark and then light spots around the plate's surface.
 This can be the result of a worn disc or incorrect free-play adjustments.
 Free play is the distance between the release bearing and the pressure plate fingers.
-Anytime the clutch slips, it's creating heat and damaging the pressure plates surface.
+Anytime the clutch slips, it creates heat and damages the pressure plate's surface.

-Excessive wear on the diaphragm's fingers can be caused by a defective or worn release bearing.
+A defective or worn release bearing can cause excessive wear on the diaphragm's fingers.
 These fingers fan out as the disc wears, reducing free play and riding on the release bearing.
-For constant running release bearings refer to the manufacturers manual for specifications.
+For constant running release bearings, refer to the manufacturer manual for specifications.

-Any defects on this surface cannot be removed like its counterpart the flywheel.
-The flywheel is removed from the vehicle and resurfaced if within specifications.
-Disassembling and resurfacing the pressure plate may be hazardous due to intense spring pressure, and should be left to the machine shop.
+The flywheel can be removed from the vehicle and resurfaced as long as it is within specifications.
+Disassembling and resurfacing the pressure plate may be hazardous due to intense spring pressure and should be left to the machine shop.